gustawdaniel/gustawdaniel/src/content/note/2024-11-28-how-to-count-files-in-directories-in-s3.md

 ---
-Title: How to count files in directories in S3
+title: How to count files in directories in S3
 publishDate: 2024-11-28
 ---